hopfenspace/presence-tracker/README.md

 # presence-tracker
-A tracker, that tracks presence, obvious things are obious
+A tracker, that tracks presence, obvious things are obvious